TrevisanGMW/hello-github/gt_tools_docs/README.md

 <h1> GT Create IK Leg </h1>

 <img src="./media/gt_create_ik_leg.jpg" align="right"
-     alt="GT GT Create IK Leg GUI"><br>
+     alt="GT Create IK Leg GUI"><br>

-<p>This script assumes that you are using a simple leg composed of a hip joint, a knee joint an ankle joint and maybe ball and toe joints.<br>In case your setup is different, I suggest you try a different solution.
-(This script is still a work in progress)</p>
+<p>(This script is still a work in progress)<br>This script assumes that you are using a simple leg composed of a hip joint, a knee joint an ankle joint and maybe ball and toe joints.<br>In case your setup is different, I suggest you try a different solution. </p>

 <p><b>Joint Tag (Suffix) and Ctrl Group Tag (Suffix): </b>
 <br>These two textfields allow you to define what suffix you used for you base skeleton joints and your control groups.